-Practical application of IOT can be found in many industry like agriculture, building, health care, energy, transport, education etc. Figure below demonstrate practical areas for IOT applications –
+Practical application of IoT can be found in many industries like agriculture, building, health care, energy, transport, education etc. Figure below demonstrate practical areas for IoT applications –

-- Devices like sensors, beacons, transmitters, motors has tendency of generating large volume of data thereby generating large number of request, Node JS is well equipped to handle this request through streams.
-Streams offers both readable and writable channels which helps in piping the request to destination without temporary storing the data.
+- Devices like sensors, beacons, transmitters, motors have a tendency of generating a large volume of data thereby generating a large number of request, Node.js is well equipped to handle this request through streams.
+Streams offer both readable and writable channels which help in piping the request to destination without temporary storing the data.
 Streams are basically Unix pipe and can directly connect to destination.

-- Key feature of any IOT driven application are collecting data, communicating, analyzing and acting.
-Node js makes perfect partner for all above features.
+- The key feature of any IoT driven application is collecting data, communicating, analyzing and acting.
+Node js makes a perfect partner for all above features.

-- IoT-application cable boards, such as Intel Edison, BeagleBone Black, and Raspberry Pi, can easily install Node js as programming environment.
-Node js comes with NPM packages manager which contains many useful IOT modules, which can be used for rapid and robust application development.
+- IoT-application cable boards, such as Intel Edison, BeagleBone Black, and Raspberry Pi, can easily install Node js as a programming environment.
+Node js comes with NPM packages manager which contains many useful IoT modules, which can be used for rapid and robust application development.

-- Node js is known for its speed, scalability and efficiency making it key player for data- intensive real time application.
-This makes Node js well suited for IOT which relies on data intensive real-time traffic.
+- Node js is known for its speed, scalability, and efficiency making it the key player for data- intensive real time application.
+This makes Node js well suited for IoT which relies on data intensive real-time traffic.

 To make use of these tools (or module) in Node.js we need to install and manage them in a useful way.
 This is where NPM, the node package manager, comes in.
 It installs the packages you want to use and provides a useful interface to work with them.

-NPM contains many popular IOT modules suited to different type of application development.
+NPM contains many popular IoT modules suited to the different type of application development.
 You can use npm module for getting started with node js and IOT.
-Key npm modules for IOT are listed below-
+Key npm modules for IoT are listed below-